orestespap/bitcoin-blockchain-converter/README.md

         Dictionary entry with hash collision:
         {txid_0: [ [txid_0_data],  [txid_1_data] ..., [txid_n_data]]}

 As aforementioned, we store transaction data in Python lists.
-While it is customary to store numeric data in Numpy arrays, we avoided using the particular data structure throught the pipeline (except for the output data) for the following reasons:
+While it is customary to store numeric data in Numpy arrays, we avoided using the particular data structure throughout the pipeline (except for the output data) for the following reasons:

-1. Traversing numpy arrays is considerbly slower than traversing Python lists due to [on-the-fly object unpacking](https://stackoverflow.com/a/63873120/9042791)
+1. Traversing numpy arrays is considerbly slower than traversing Python lists due to [on-the-fly object unpacking](https://stackoverflow.com/a/63873120/9042791).
 2. Numpy is an optimal choice for vector operations.
 No vector operations are performed throughout the pipeline, traversing the array/list data is the dominant cost.
 3. Storage footprint is approximately the same in pickle format.
 Pickle files weigh approximately 10% of an object's memory footprint.
 4. While a larger memory footprint is a tradeoff when using lists over Numpy arrays, list traversal provides an 5-fold (minimum) performance boost.
 Most researchers can get their hands on 16GB/128GB machines to get the blockchain and/or the graph respectively.